29 Sep The Power of Rituals: Why Meaningful Routines Enhance Your Life

 Do you feel like you don’t have time to meditate in the morning?
 Try setting your alarm a little earlier than usual to give yourself enough time.
 Get up at 5:45 instead of 6:00.
 So, take the time to sit, center yourself, and meditate for 5 to 10 minutes each morning.
 Trust me, you’ll feel the benefits in no time.

 Albert Einstein, Leonardo da Vinci, Marie Curie, and Jennifer Aniston.
 What do all these people have in common?
-They have all kept a journal.
+They have all included journaling into their rituals.

 Taking the time to write in a meaningful way each day can clarify your thoughts.
 It gives you space to evaluate your goals and even define your path in life.